raythree/slingshot-hello/README.md

 3. A single component (HelloComponent).
 4. A style sheet with 1 style.
 5. The default routes ready to go.
-6. A single test that verifies the initial store and actions.
+6. A single test spec that verifies the initial store.

 ## quickstart